Artificial Intelligence in National Security

 Course features

-• Identify key themes in AI research, particularly as they relate to national security
+• Identify key themes in artificial intelligence research, particularly where they intersect with national security

 Entry Requirements